 Hydrogen gas can be produced in an operating water heater that has not had water drawn from the tank for a long period of time (generally two weeks or more).
 HYDROGEN GAS IS EXTREMELY FLAMMABLE.
-To prevent the possibility of injury under these conditions, we recommend the hot water faucet to be open for several minutes at the kitchen sink before you use any electrical appliance, which is connect to the hot water system.
+To prevent the possibility of injury under these conditions, we recommend a hot water faucet to be open for several minutes before you use any electrical appliance which is connected to the hot water system.
 If hydrogen is present, there will be unusual sounds such as air escaping through the pipes as hot water begins to flow.
 DO NOT smoke or have open flame near the faucet at the time it is open.